Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Shortest distance projections and area estimates on convex surfaces

 To prove Theorem \ref{area}, we may assume the hyperbolic convex set $X$ is closed in $\H_P^3$.
-Let $d^E_{\partial X}$ be the induced path metric on the convex surface $\partial X$ from the Euclidean metric $d^E$.
-By the work of Alexandrov \cite{al}, the metric space $(S, d_{\partial X}^E)$ is a surface of bounded curvature (in the sense of Alexandrov.
-See \S10).
-In particular the notation of area is well defined on $(\partial X, d_{\partial X}^E)$ and can be estimated using the path metric.
-Using the fact that the area of the 2-sphere is $4\pi$, we see that Theorem \ref{area} is a consequence of the following property of the nearest point projection $\pi$.
+The result is obvious if $X$ is a 2-dimensional convex set.
+Indeed, in this case, $X$ is contained in a (Euclidean) sphere of radius at most one.
+Therefore its Euclidean area is at most $4\pi$.
+Let us assume $X$ contains an interior points.
+Using the fact that the area of the 2-sphere is $4\pi$, we see that Theorem \ref{area} is a consequence of the following two properties of the shortest distance projection $\pi$.